• Skip to primary navigation

 In our previous articles we have learned the other two transistor configurations, namely the common-base and the common-emitter.

-In this article we discuss the third and the final design which is called the common-collector configuration or alternatively it is also known emitter-follower.
+In this article I have explained the third and the final design which is called the common-collector configuration or alternatively it is also known emitter-follower.

 The image of this configuration is shown below using the standard current flow directions and voltage notations: